 What is it and how do I get rid of it?

+At this point the dog is functioning off the “old” part of his brain.
+This is the part of the brain responsible for survival.
 Many people report that their dog does not listen or respond to them when they are in a reactive state.
-The simple reason for this is that they can’t!
+The reason for this is that they can’t!
 For the dog to respond to you they would have to be working off of their “new brain” or their frontal cortex.
-Physically, the two parts of the brain cannot be accessed at the same time.
+Physically, the two parts of the brain cannot be used at the same time.
 It’s one or the other.

 Here is a human example that might make this more clear.
 Say you are driving in Boston traffic at rush hour (sigh).
 You are hyper aware of the situation you are in and trying hard to watch this car and that car, in attempt to survive and get to where you are going safely.
 What if, while you are driving someone said to you, “Ok, just keep driving and work on your Phd dissertation at the same time.”
 You could not do it.
 You would have to pull over, stop everything take many deep breathes and wait until you could focus your brain.
 This is kind of what happens to dogs when they are in a reactive state.
 They literally can’t think!

 Most reactive behavior in dogs is modified by DRA or Differential Replacement of an Alternate Behavior!
 Got that?
 Essentially we reward the dog for simply looking at the scary stimulus.
 Looking is a behavior that we can reward.
 This simple behavior of looking at the stimulus becomes paired with the reward which actually begins to change how the dog feels.
 If we can change the emotion, we can change the behavior.

 There are multiple effective protocols that can be used to change reactive behavior.
 Which technique is used depends upon its effectiveness for a particular dog.
 All dogs are different.

 Whenever possible, I like to put a solid foundation of training under a reactive dog before beginning behavior modification work.
 In my experience, this predicts a better outcome over the long run.